Functors, Applicative, and Monads

 FUNCTIONAL PEARL Applicative programming with effects by C. McBride and R. Paterson

 The moral is this: if you’ve got an Applicative functor, that’s good; if you’ve also got a Monad, that’s even better!
-And the dual of the moral is this: if you want a Monad, that’s good; if you only want an Applicative functor, that’s even better!Theory can prove that every monad is an applicative functor and that every applicative functor is a functor.From GHC 7.10, if you define a monad, i.e., give an instance of the type class
+And the dual of the moral is this: if you want a Monad, that’s good; if you only want an Applicative functor, that’s even better!Theory can prove that every monad is an applicative functor and that every applicative functor is a functor.Exercise: Prove this, i.e.:- Given `instance Applicative m`, write a default `instance Functor m`.
+Prove the functor laws (assuming the applicative functor laws).

-class Functor d => Applicative d where class Applicative d => Monad d where
+Monad, you also need to give an instance ofApplicativeandFunctor:class Functor d => Applicative d where class Applicative d => Monad d where

 Not a functor